kiyaboapp/VBA-FastJSON/README.md

 - ✅ Dot notation for deep access (`student.address.city`)
 - ✅ Serialization for database storage
 - ✅ SQL-safe output
+- ✅ Nothing is there for Speed or Real JSON parsing, use relevant Libraries.
+This meant for KIYABO APP unless if useful to your needs

 ## Installation